 UC’s problem areas in practise.

-The practical upshot is that UC presents real extra barriers and problem areas to those living with mental health issues.
+The practical upshot is that UC – in its current form – does present real extra barriers and problem areas to those living with mental health issues.
 For example:

-- you may get duff advice about whether you need to switch over to UC or not
+• you may get duff advice about whether you need to switch over to UC now or not, when too often you have a choice.

-- it’s a very different online world of claiming and keeping your account going – some people like the new way of doing things, but for others it can feel very strange and difficult.
+• it’s a very different online world of claiming and keeping your account going – some people like the new way of doing things, but for others it can feel very strange and difficult.
 DWP are now funding Citizens Advice to help you start off your claim but they are not funding any further support during your claim.
+The justification for extra demands that UC wants to make of claimants was based on a whole range of extra support – that was to be called Universal Support – for those who might struggle with these new demands.
+But the full Universal Support scheme never happened.

-- if you first become unwell on UC and do have to go through the WCA, you can’t always depend on UC to get that process right and avoid significant delays compared to ESA
+• if you first become unwell on UC and do have to go through the WCA, you can’t always depend on UC to get that process right and as a result end up with significant delays compared to ESA.
+You might not look forward to ya WCA, but once done it can mean extra money.

-- extra amounts for sickness and rent can too easily be missingfrom your first payment
+• extra amounts for sickness and rent can too easily be missing from your first payment of UC

-- basic understandings around – e.g. how carers benefits relate to UC or how to deal with a special rules claim for the most unwell – are too often lacking
+• basic understandings around – e.g. how carers benefits relate to UC or how to deal with a special rules claim for the most unwell – are too often lacking within the way UC operates

-- UC fails to offer the same safe space or financial incentives to try work when you are ready.
-It fails to make work pay for those with a health issue or disability
+• UC fails to offer the same safe space or financial incentives to try work when you are ready.
+It does offer some, but not to the same degree or in as clearly separated a way as ESA “permitted work”

-- you may have picked up the message that everyone is a jobseeker on UC and know you couldn’t cope with that.
-That is not true but is rooted in daft pronouncements from ministers the DWP and UC’ first 4 years as a jobseeker only benefit.
-UC now has the full range of different work conditions, including the equivalents of the ESA work related activity and support groups, on the same terms
+• you may have picked up the message that everyone is a jobseeker on UC and you know you couldn’t cope with that.
+That is not true, but the myth is rooted in daft pronouncements from ministers, the DWP and UC’s first 4 years experience as being a benefit only open to jobseekers.
+UC now has the full range of different work requirement levels that existed across the legacy benefits, including the equivalents of the ESA work related activity group (that requires some engagement in work focussed interviews and activity) and the support group (which doesn’t require any.

-- you may be very worried about surviving for the first 5 weeks – there is much better help available while you wait for your first UC payment
+• you may be very worried about surviving for the 5-weeks wait for your first UC payment – there is much better help available now than whwn UC started, although the computer said “No” to getting rid of that 5 week wait altogether.

 This page is here to help 🙂